godotengine/godot-docs/classes/class_editorimportplugin.rst

 - :ref:`String<class_String>` **get_visible_name** **(** **)** |virtual|

 Gets the name to display in the import window.
+You should choose this name as a continuation to "Import as", e.g. "Import as Special Mesh".

 ----